 Proenza Schouler at Net A Porter

 Most of what I can currently find in the cold-shoulder/off-the-shoulder category is either white, black, or cream.
 I’d love to have something a little punchier like the red one.
-There are a lot of tops in this category which frankly, are just a bit naff, like you bought them in a street market to match your sombrero after having too many margaritas.
-I hate ruffles on just about anything, but having a ruffle on an off the shoulder piece is just a big NO for me.
-It veers too close to mariachi band territory, but I can think of plenty of people who could pull it off.
+There are a lot of tops in this category which frankly, are just a bit naff… like you bought them in a street market to match your sombrero after one too many margaritas.
+I hate ruffles on just about anything, but having a ruffle on an off the shoulder piece is an especially big NO for me.
+It veers way too close to mariachi band territory… but I can think of plenty of people who could pull it off beautifully.

 What about you?
 Do you dare to bare your shoulders this season, or like Donna Karan, are you a regular barer already?